The Fit for the Future Convention in association with Howden will focus on the ever challenging funding landscape for sport and recreation.

 Matt has a background in youth work, employability, social enterprise and sport based social impact and has held the position of CEO at both Unique Social Enterprise CIC and Young Enterprise North West.
 He is currently the Chief Executive of Street League changing its direction and driving to diversify the organisations income streams to the point that over 50% comes from delivering public sector contracts with the remaining coming from ever growing commercial support.

-Tom Overton, Head of Community Sport at Sport Wales
+Tom Overton, Head of Community Sport, Sport Wales

-Tom is Head of Community Sport at Sport Wales and leads the organisation's relationship with key partners delivering the Vision for Sport in Wales and has lead responsibility for Governance & Leadership Framework.
+Tom is Head of Community Sport at Sport Wales and leads the organisation's relationship with key partners delivering the Vision for Sport in Wales and has lead responsibility for Governance & Leadership.
+He is also a Board Director at Welsh Triathlon and a Advisory Board member at Show Racism the Red Card Wales

 Floyd Woodrow MBE, Owner & CEO, Quantum Group and Chrysalis Worldwide Ltd